temporenc/temporenc/temporenc.rst

 to use more elaborate time zone handling with *temporenc* values, for example using geographical identifiers from the `tzdata
 <http://en.wikipedia.org/wiki/Tz_database>`_ project.
 The actual inclusion of
-additional time zone information is outside the scope of *temporenc*; the value 126 is just an indicator that time zone information is handled externally.
+additional time zone information is outside the scope of *temporenc*;
+the value 126 is just an indicator that the value carries a time zone, but that that information is not present in the value itself.

 Examples: